AU-COBRA/ConCert/execution/README.md

 In [EIP20Tests/EIP20TokenBuggyTests.v](tests/EIP20Tests/EIP20TokenBuggyTests.v) we test an implementation which has a bug in the `transfer_from` method, similar to the one discovered in the [iToken](https://bzx.network/blog/incident) contract.
 The bug allows an attacker to create (mint) arbitrary tokens for themselves by performing self-transfers.
 When testing this implementation against the first property above, QuickChick reports a counterexample - an execution trace leading to a violation of the property.

-The testing framework was developed as part of a Master's Thesis  at Aarhus University, and the thesis detailing (an earlier state of) the development can be found [here](https://github.com/mikkelmilo/ConCert-QuickChick-Testing-Thesis).

 ## Building/Developing
 This project uses the std++ and bignums library.
 These must be installed first and can be installed via Opam in the following way: